Asqatasun/Asqatasun/docs/userdoc-4-audits.md

 ## Typical usages for Page audit

-* THE typical audit you run on a page to have insights about its level of accessibility (be it a quick view, or an in-depth study with [Assisted Audit](userdoc-assisted-audit.md))
+* *the* typical audit you run on a page to have insights about its level of accessibility (be it a quick view, or an in-depth study with [Assisted Audit](userdoc-assisted-audit.md))

 ## Typical usages for Scenario audit